min2ha/ukwa-site/content/target/39047/index.en.md

   "subject": "EU Referendum"
 }

-# Cardinal Archbishop of Westminster: Bishops' statement of the EU Referendum

 Following the plenary meeting of the Catholic Bishops of England and Wales, they have released a statement on the EU referendum: